IMHidayat/test_1/README.md

 Is used to add local repository into staging area where you can review your work before commiting (git add ., git add file_name)

+Git restore
+Is used to restore a file at a particular commit or undoing a working directory and applying the current change in staging area
+(git restore --source=commit file_name, git restore .)

+Git reset
+Is used to undo a commit and change the state and file of current working directory to a particular commit (git reset --hard commit)

+Git revert
+Is used to revert changes from a particular commit and create a new commit that doesn't have change of the selected commit (git revert commit)

 Git init
 Is used to create a git repository inside a folder (git init)